4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/24-Bottles-of-milk/README.md

+# `24` Bottles of Milk

 Have you heard the song about 99 bottles of milk?

-Is a great song, is not boring at all... here you can here it: https://www.youtube.com/watch?v=Xy-da43E6Lo
+It is a great song - not boring at all... :laughing:

+Here you can hear it: https://www.youtube.com/watch?v=Xy-da43E6Lo

+## :pencil: Instructions:
-Please write an algorithm to print the exact same lyrics.
+* Please write an algorithm to print the exact same lyrics.

-HINT:
+### :bulb: HINT:
-- At the end of the song, the lyrics change because is only one bottle (singular instead of plural).
+* At the end of the song, the lyrics change because is only one bottle (singular instead of plural).
-- Read the last lyrics and you will see how the last line changes to "go to the store and by some more".
+* Read the last lyrics and you will see how the last line changes to "go to the store and by some more".

+### :scroll: Note:
 The result should be something like this:

 99 bottles of milk on the wall, 99 bottles of milk.